Analysis of Beam Sweeping Techniques for Cell-Discovery in mm Wave Systems: Simulation Results

 \section{Simulation Results}

-In this section, we present our simulation results comparing the performance of various cell discovery algorithms in terms of probability of successful detection $\mathbb{P}_D$ with a constraint on the probability of false alarm $\mathbb{P}_F$.
+In this section, we present our simulation results evaluating the performance of CBS and BC cell discovery algorithms in terms of probability of successful detection $\mathbb{P}_D$, probability of CD failure $\mathbb{P}_{fail}$, and average number of attempts for CD success $N_{avg}$ with a constraint on the probability of false alarm $\mathbb{P}_F$.